Train & Rail Tours in Japan

 Japan by Train: the Grand Tour

-Gregory, traveled in November
+Tom, traveled in April

 Japan's legendary rail system links 6 major cities.
 The network extends from Osaka's modern stations to remote mountain stops in Hakone, featuring bullet trains and local routes.
 A ferry connects to Miyajima Island with access to Tokyo's metro system.